scc-digitalhub/validation-framework/library/docs/validation.md

     run.validate_datajudge()
     run.log_report()
     run.persist_report()
 ```

 ### Execution methods

 Execution method tell plugings to execute validation over a resource.
-All this methods accept specific framework arguments as argument.
+All this methods accept specific framework arguments as argument and a list of `Constraint` to validate.

 - `run.validate()`, execute both framework validation and datajudge report parsing
 - `run.validate_wrapper()`, execute only framework validation, return a specific framework artifact